Gina Carano: 2000s

 Carano starred in the 2005 film Ring Girls.
-Based on true events, Ring Girls is about five American women from Las Vegas who attempt to fight the best Muay Thai fighters in the world.
+Based on true events, it is about five American women from Las Vegas who attempt to fight the best Muay Thai fighters in the world.
 Along with Lisa King, Carano served as a mentor to aspiring fighters in the 2007 Oxygen reality series Fight Girls.
 She appeared as "Crush" on the NBC show American Gladiators, in which she starred in the workout video of the show along with Monica Carlson (Jet), Jennifer Widerstrom (Phoenix), Michael O'Hearn (Titan), Tanoai Reed (Toa) and Don "Hollywood" Yates (Wolf).
 The DVD was released on December 16, 2008.

 She appeared in Command & Conquer: Red Alert 3 as Natasha, portraying the Soviet sniper/commando in various cut scenes.
-She is featured in the Michael Jai White film Blood and Bone (2009).
+She is featured in the 2009 martial arts film Blood and Bone.